Spectral Flow Learning Theory: Finite-Sample Guarantees for Vector-Field Identification: Spectral Flow Learning Theory

 \section{Spectral Flow Learning Theory}

-This section states the core constructions and guarantees of SFL.
-We formalize how variable-step multistep structure induces well-posed labels via the Koopman-lag forcing and state-aggregation operators, define the label map and vLMM residual, and provide an observability inequality (with constant $c_{\rm obs}$) together with a uniform local-truncation bound.
-These ingredients combine with spectral regularization in the windowed flow space to yield FS-HP-style, excess-risk bounds in the flow space and, via observability, in the vector-field space.
+This section develops SFL's core machinery: variable-step windows yield well-posed labels via Koopman-lag forcing and state aggregation.
+We define the label map and vLMM residual, prove an observability inequality and a uniform local-truncation bound, and derive FS-HP excess-risk bounds for flows and for vector fields.